#CripLit Twitter Chat

 If you don’t use Twitter and want to follow along in real-time, check out the live-stream: http://twubs.com/CripLit

-Welcome to our first-ever #CripLit chat!
-Created by @nicolaz, this chat is for disabled writers & will cover writing disabled characters
+Welcome to our second #CripLit chat!
+Created by @nicolaz, this chat will discuss ableism & the publishing industry

 If you respond to a question such as Q1, your tweet should follow this format: “A1 [your message] #CripLit”